Writing about this data.

 Claims it does not support

-- "The worst transit agency in America."
-The scorecard covers the feeds it tracks, not every agency; absence means not covered, never failing, and a position on a list here is not a national rank.
+- "The worst transit agency in [country]."
+The scorecard covers a curated set of feeds, not every agency in any country; absence means not covered, never failing, and a position here is not a national rank.

-- "Agency X's buses are inaccessible."
+- "Agency X's vehicles are inaccessible."
 The accessibility number measures whether the data is published, never whether a stop or vehicle is usable.

 - "Agency X is out of compliance."
 Nothing here is an official determination; the readiness signals map data quality onto requirements, and the official checks belong to the agencies and their regulators.